RealTimeLogic/SMQ/README.md

 # SMQ C Client Library

 SMQ C client library for microcontrollers.
-The library includes porting layers to many RTOS environments, including bare metal.
+The library includes porting layers for many RTOS environments, including bare metal.

 SMQ, based on the publish - subscribe pattern, provides features similar to other pub/sub protocols such as MQTT.
 However, SMQ extends the pub/sub pattern with additional features such as one-to-one messaging and sender's address, features typically required in device management.